-On a lovely September day of 1963 at 12 noon, I turn off my IBM Selectric typewriter, put away the papers I've typed that morning for the latest questionnaire that will go to the printing department, take my purse out of the lower drawer of my desk and stand up to leave for my lunch hour.
+On a lovely September day of 1963 at 12 noon, I turn off my IBM Selectric typewriter in the Research and Statistics Department, put away the papers I've typed that morning for the latest questionnaire that will go to the printing department, take my purse out of the lower drawer of my desk and stand up to leave for my lunch hour.

 I stop by the ladies room first and tell the other girls that I'm skipping lunch in the cafeteria to shop at Cain-Sloan for stockings as I'm wearing my last pair with no runs.
 I borrow some Aqua Net and then brush off the shoulders of the black sheath my mother made for me out of polished black cotton.

 It is warm enough outside for a sleeveless dress but against the rules for me to wear one at the religious publishing house where I work.
 Needless to say, pants are not allowed either.